A Revisioned Eighth Street

 A few things we’d still like to see:

-- A safe, welcoming space for people who bike that is physically separated from motor vehicles with minimal conflict points (especially at driveways/intersections)
+- A safe, welcoming space for people on bicycles that is physically separated from motor vehicles with minimal conflict points (especially at driveways/intersections)

-- A buffer between spaces for bicyclists and pedestrians
+- A buffer between the sidewalk and cycle track

-- Consideration for how bicyclists will make left turns off of Eighth Street
+- Consideration for how people on bikes will make left turns off of Eighth Street

 - Guarantees that utility boxes, lighting poles, signs, etc are not located in the right of way for bicyclists or pedestrians